pdfcpu/pdfcpu/README.md

 ## Contributing

+### What

 * Please open an issue if you find a bug or want to propose a change.
-* Feature requests - always welcome.
+* Feature requests - always welcome!
-* Bug fixes - always welcome.
+* Bug fixes - always welcome!
-* PRs - also welcome, although I can't promise a merge-in right now since `pdfcpu` is stable but still _alpha_ and occasionally undergoing heavy changes.
+* PRs - also welcome, although I can't promise a merge-in right now.
+* `pdfcpu` is stable but still _alpha_ and occasionally undergoing heavy changes.

+### How

+* If you want to report a bug please attach the *very verbose* (`pdfcpu cmd -vv ...`) output and ideally a test PDF that you can share.
+* Always make sure your contribution is based on the latest commit.
 * Please sign your commits.
+* Please sign the [CLA](https://cla-assistant.io/hhrutter/pdfcpu) before you submit a PR.

 ## Contributors